0no-co/gql.tada/website/community/index.md

 <div class="community-hero">
   <div class="community-hero__copy">
     <p class="community-eyebrow">Community showcase</p>
-    <h2>Learn gql.tada from the people putting it to work.</h2>
+    <h2>Learn gql.tada from people putting it to work.</h2>
     <p>
-      A collection of creator-led videos that explain why automatic GraphQL typing matters, where <code>gql.tada</code> fits in TypeScript projects, and how the workflow feels in real applications.
+      A collection of creator content and posts that explain why automatic GraphQL typing matters, where <code>gql.tada</code> fits in TypeScript projects, and how the workflow feels.
     </p>
   </div>
   <a